scgrn/Mustard-Engine/README.md

 # Mustard engine

 Minimalist C++ game framework with no graphical editor that provides utility functions on top of SDL2 / OpenGL.
 Uses the common subset of OpenGL 3.3 core profile and OpenGL ES 3.0.
+Tested under Ubuntu and Windows using GCC/Clang/MSVC.

 [![License](https://img.shields.io/badge/license-zlib%2Flibpng-blue.svg)](LICENSE)